 Paying Your Fares Keeps Us Moving

-The Fare Share campaign is designed to assist the larger fare inspector team in their daily course of work.
-Informational cards (like the one above) are installed on buses and Muni Metro.
+The Fare Share campaign is designed to assist and amplify the work of the fare inspector team.
+Informational cards (like the one above) were installed on buses and Muni Metro in 2024.
 These cards show some of the more popular ways to pay fares.
-They reinforce the message that not all forms of payment require tagging a fare box.
-This important point dispels the myth that fare evasion seems to be everywhere.
-Again, our estimates show most riders (80%) pay their fares.
+They reinforced the message that not all forms of payment require tagging a fare box.
+We needed to communicate that perceived fare evasion is higher than the actual count.
+Again, our estimates based off our inspections and citations show most riders pay their fares.
+As an Agency, we are constantly exploring other methods of getting accurate data to better understand the depth of the issue and to help guide the work of our Fare Inspector team.

-On our social media, we're featuring videos explaining our fares system.
+On our social media, we featured videos explaining our fares system.
 In the videos, we stress that riders need to prepare for their ride and that being prepared means having your fare ready.
 Figuring out which form of fare payment you use before you ride is an important part of trip planning.

 Our How to Ride Muni: The Quick Start Guide is a great resource to help riders, new or experienced, plan for their Muni ride.